Wamuza1/Stcock-Analysis/README.md

 1. What are the advantages or disadvantages of refactoring code?

+Adventages

+•	The best advantage of refactoring code is that it is executed more efficiently and makes programs run faster.
+•	It makes the code clean, short, and more organized than the long lines of code.
+•	It improves the code quality, decreases the chance of errors, and reduces the time needed to run analyses, especially if they need to be done repeatedly.

+Disadvantage

+•	It is intricate and problematic to deconstruct the code.
+Editing is complicated.
+•	It is not easy and time-Consuming.

 2. How do these pros and cons apply to refactoring the original VBA script?

+It optimizes the performance of the script and reduces the run time.
+It helps remove the complexions of the code and enhance the code's reliability.
+Code refactoring also helps remove vulnerabilities of the system.
+It removes bugs.
+There are possible chances that it goes wrong due to the complexity of the code, and you will have to spend more time solving the problem.